obwoge254/Studio-Website/README.md

-# My-First-Website
+# Delani Studio website
-#### website describing me, 2021
+#### website showcasing Delani studio  , 2021
 #### By Nelson Mageto
 ## Description
-this website presents   Delani studio  website
+This website presents   Delani studio  website
 ## Setup/Installation Requirements
 1.click on the published link to access the Delani studio website 2.Use the toggle effect to look at the services